 Thus, Article D160-2 of the Code de la sécurité sociale states: "La condition de stabilité de la résidence est également satisfaite, sans délai, pour la personne qui présente un justificatif démontrant qu'elle relève de l'une ou l'autre des catégories suivantes :.................
 Membres de la famille au sens de l'article L. 161-1 qui rejoignent ou accompagnent pour s'installer en France un assuré y séjournant dans les conditions prévues à l'article L. 160-1."

 The same Article also states that local health authorities should proceed to grant a right to health cover 'automatically' to such family members, stating: "Les caisses primaires d'assurance maladie sont habilitées à procéder d'office à l'ouverture des droits à la prise en charge des frais de santé des personnes mentionnées à l'article L. 160-5 lorsqu'elles ont connaissance qu'elles remplissent les conditions prévues par cet article."

-That would seem to imply that provided evidence (for instance, business registration number) of the business or salaried status of the working family member is provided, the spouse and family members should be registered.
+That would seem to imply that provided evidence (for instance, business registration number) of the business or salaried status of the working family member is provided, and they have been resident for at least three months, the spouse should be registered.